appaloosa-store/appaloosa-ios-sdk/README.md

 This SDK provides a mecanism of kill switch.
 Since the web interface (http://www.appaloosa-store.com/), you are able to authorize or not a device to access to the application.

-In your appDelegate file, add the following line to check authorizations:
+In your appDelegate file, add the following line to check authorizations when the application become active `- (void)applicationDidBecomeActive:(UIApplication *)application`:

 ```objective-c
 [[OTAppaloosaAgent sharedAgent] checkAuthorizations];